Newtonian calibrator tests during the Virgo O3 data taking: Conclusion and outlook

 The anticipated end of the O3 data taking due to the Covid-19 pandemic prevented us to perform all the needed measurements, like determining the relative strain induced by the two NCals, the dominant term in our amplitude systematic uncertainty.
 Nevertheless, the achieved amplitude systematic uncertainty for the far NCal was the same as for the PCal, confirming the potential of the NCal technique.

 We are planning to build additional and slightly upgraded NCals for the upcoming O4 data run, scheduled to start in 2022.
-Having more of them, especially on both sides of the mirror, will allow us to have a better measurement of the mirror to NCal distance and bring the systematic error well below 1\%.
+The aim is to simplify the current rotor geometry to reduce the corresponding systematic uncertainty.
+We also plan to optimize the rotor dimensions to increase the NCal-induced signal.
+Having more of them, especially on both sides of the mirror, will allow us to have a better measurement of the mirror to NCal distance and bring the systematic uncertainty well below 1\%.
+With such a level of uncertainty on the NCal-induced displacement it would be interesting to cross-calibrate the PCal at low frequency with the NCal and then extend the calibration of Virgo with the PCal at higher frequencies.